oliviaweng/acaweb/content/projects.md

 However, efficiency and robustness are often in conflict with each other.
 To address these opposing demands, we must understand the fault tolerance inherent in NNs.
-To identify where and why this inherent redundancy exists in a NN, we present [FKeras](https://github.com/KastnerRG/fkeras), an open-source tool that measures the fault tolerance of NNs at the bit level, using various metrics such as the gradient and the Hessian.
+To identify where and why this inherent redundancy exists in a NN, we present [FKeras](https://github.com/KastnerRG/fkeras), a fault tolerance library for Keras, which is an open-source tool that measures the fault tolerance of NNs at the bit level, using various metrics such as the gradient and the Hessian.
 Once we identify which parts of the NN are insensitive to radiation faults, we need not protect them, reducing the resources spent on robust hardware.

 ## EnsembleLUT: Evaluating Ensembles of LogicNets